 Together they have led master classes and residencies at schools and universities including the New York Summer Music Festival, Encore Coda and Tufts University.

-Ms. Delache-Feldman is on the faculty at the Longy School of Music of Bard College.
+Ms. Delache-Feldman is on the faculty of the Longy School of Music of Bard College.
 Mr. Feldman is on the faculty of New England Conservatory and both Duo members are faculty members at Tufts University.